Find lost financial assets

 potential matches

-Why should you be the one looking for your lost financial assets?
+Why should you be the one looking?

 Are you missing the names of your ancestors?